The widespread adoption of autonomous cars will lead to some big adjustments.

 While not many of the cars on the road today are automated, they will make an entrance in the market soon.
 We are on the verge of entering the era where you will be able to do everything but drive your car.
 It’ll be a while before the mainstream population is going to use these vehicles.
 In fact, it’s estimated that by 2040, 95 percent of the cars will be autonomous.

 Advancements are assisting people with transportation.
 Currently, many vehicles have the technology to communicate with other cars and their surroundings through the aid of navigation systems.
 This helps the driver make safer and more informed decisions.
+According to a personal injury attorney, there is an average of more than one crash every single hour of each day in the past year in Philadelphia and other big cities.

 But an autonomous vehicle (AV) is different.
 Here, the automobile is making choices for the driver.
 Some cars already have the intelligence to perform several tasks on their own.
 As if fulfilling a futuristic fantasy, these cars can be turned on without a key in the ignition.
 They can sense varying degrees of light and darkness and adjust the beams accordingly.
 By gauging speed, they can predict accurate merge times.
 They can detect oncoming traffic through auto-collision avoidance and self-parking features.
 Nowadays, automobiles have merged entertainment, communication, and navigation systems to comply with all the needs of the driver.